 Most first-time students admitted to HCC are required to take a placement test.
-Administered on a computer, it tests basic academic skills in English and mathematics.
-This information assists students and the College in making decisions about placement in particular courses or about the course selection suited to the student's level of preparation.
+Administered on a computer, the Accuplacer placement exam is an assessment of basic English, reading and math skills.
+This information assists students and the College in making decisions about the appropriate level of course placement based on the student's academic skills.
 Test scores remain valid for two years without the student needing to be retested.
-For further information on the Accuplacer placement test and a list of internet sites to help you prepare for the test, visit the HCC homepage at www.hcc.commnet.edu and click on "Testing Services".
+For further information on the Accuplacer placement test and a list of internet sites to help you prepare for the test, visit the HCC website at Housatonic.edu.